pamo/pamo.github.io/_drafts/rent-a-local.md

 I practiced some extreme restraint in spending less than $100.
 It definitely helped that the amount of weight I would bear carrying and space in my messenger bag were limited.
 As soon as I got home, I requested a Shyp courier to come pick up my old dinner-ware and [deliver it to Goodwill](http://blog.shyp.com/shyp-goodwill-donation-receipt/).

 We took it easy heading back home and opt-ed to hop on a ferry back to San Francisco.
 Let's say I didn't want to risk taking a spill with a bunch of ceramics on my back on the way back.
+Even the boarding the ferry in Sausulito felt comforting.
+We were given the permission to skip the tourist with rental bike queue to board with our Clipper cards.

+Plans for when we arrived at the Ferry Building in San Francisco were up in the air, but they turned out to be eventful in that I discovered how much SoMa has changed in the Howard St. corridor since I stopped using it for my evening commute.

+[Defenestration](http://www.yelp.com/biz/defenestration-san-francisco) is completely gone, but a quick glance from the bike lane made me stop to check out a new art gallery called [Alter Space](http://alterspace.co/exhibitions/).
+While I was browsing, a woman walked in with an iced coffee and with each sip described how it was "different."
+An iced cafe tonic, which she described as "a sparkly coffee soda."
+I was really surprised when she said she got it next door, beacause I had no recollection of there being a coffee shop next to where we were apart from Ritual's roastery on 1050 Howard.
+<blockquote class="instagram-media" data-instgrm-version="4"><a href="https://instagram.com/p/5BLdf0pZB8/" target="_blank"><div style="background:url(data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAACwAAAAsCAMAAAApWqozAAAAGFBMVEUiIiI9PT0eHh4gIB4hIBkcHBwcHBwcHBydr+JQAAAACHRSTlMABA4YHyQsM5jtaMwAAADfSURBVDjL7ZVBEgMhCAQBAf//42xcNbpAqakcM0ftUmFAAIBE81IqBJdS3lS6zs3bIpB9WED3YYXFPmHRfT8sgyrCP1x8uEUxLMzNWElFOYCV6mHWWwMzdPEKHlhLw7NWJqkHc4uIZphavDzA2JPzUDsBZziNae2S6owH8xPmX8G7zzgKEOPUoYHvGz1TBCxMkd3kwNVbU0gKHkx+iZILf77IofhrY1nYFnB/lQPb79drWOyJVa/DAvg9B/rLB4cC+Nqgdz/TvBbBnr6GBReqn/nRmDgaQEej7WhonozjF+Y2I/fZou/qAAAAAElFTkSuQmCC);"></div></a></blockquote>
+We walked outside and then stood in front of vive la tarte and were so impressed with the space that we couldn't resist walking in.
+Lofty high ceilings, natural lighting, and plenty of seating welcomed us into the new bakery and coffee bar.
+As we browsed their pastry selections, I heard my name and turned to see a friendly face wave at me.
+I've made a few barista friends from my multiple coffee shop adventures, an this one in particular previously worked at [Front Cafe](http://4sq.com/RtLigs) where I would stop every weekday morning to grab a cappuccino before taking a Caltrain to Palo Alto.
+It was great to run into him again after moving on to a different project wiht a different morning commute and getting to learn about [where he's working now](http://4sq.com/1jmrJWD).
+He mentioned the pressure of the additional responsibilities that come with the job but we recognized the opportunities they provide for his career's growth. :raised_hands:

+The iced cafe tonic _is different_.
+It was a refreshing pick-me-up after a hot day in San Francisco for the city's standards.

+My new friends and I hit the road again towards the Mission and couldn't help but stop to give each other hugs when we reached an intersection where we would be going our separate ways.
+They thanked me for the planned ride over the bridge and the serendipitous afternoon.

+Feels great to inspire others to explore more of the city and it reminds me to not take my residency for granted.
+SF I :heart: you.
 <script async defer src="//platform.instagram.com/en_US/embeds.js"></script>